coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 **Entangled:** The character is ensnared.
 Being entangled impedes movement, but does not entirely prevent it unless the bonds are anchored to an immobile object or tethered by an opposing force.
-An entangled creature moves at half speed, cannot run or charge, and takes a --2 penalty on all attack rolls and a --4 penalty to Dexterity.
-An entangled character who attempts to cast a spell must make a Concentration check (DC 15 + the spell's level) or lose the spell.
+An entangled creature moves at half speed, cannot run or charge, and takes a –2 penalty on all attack rolls and a –4 penalty to Dexterity.
+An entangled character who attempts to cast a spell must make a Concentration check (DC 15 + the spell’s level) or lose the spell.

-**Exhausted:** An exhausted character moves at half speed and takes a --6 penalty to Strength and Dexterity.
+**Exhausted:** An exhausted character moves at half speed and takes a –6 penalty to Strength and Dexterity.
 After 1 hour of complete rest, an exhausted character becomes fatigued.
 A fatigued character becomes exhausted by doing something else that would normally cause fatigue.

 **Fascinated:** A fascinated creature is entranced by a supernatural or spell effect.
 The creature stands or sits quietly, taking no actions other than to pay attention to the fascinating effect, for as long as the effect lasts.
-It takes a --4 penalty on skill checks made as reactions, such as Listen and Spot checks.
+It takes a –4 penalty on skill checks made as reactions, such as Listen and Spot checks.
 Any potential threat, such as a hostile creature approaching, allows the fascinated creature a new saving throw against the fascinating effect.
 Any obvious threat, such as someone drawing a weapon, casting a spell, or aiming a ranged weapon at the fascinated creature, automatically breaks the effect.
-A fascinated creature's ally may shake it free of the spell as a standard action.
+A fascinated creature’s ally may shake it free of the spell as a standard action.

-**Fatigued:** A fatigued character can neither run nor charge and takes a --2 penalty to Strength and Dexterity.
+**Fatigued:** A fatigued character can neither run nor charge and takes a –2 penalty to Strength and Dexterity.
 Doing anything that would normally cause fatigue causes the fatigued character to become exhausted.
 After 8 hours of complete rest, fatigued characters are no longer fatigued.